dopedealer/bbLean/README.md

 # bbLean
 A blackbox for windows up-to-date code with bug fixes

+Project goals:
+- providing compilation with most used windows compilers
+- fixing known bugs
+- increasing the quality of code
+- minimal needed customisations

 # Original base code info:

 This is the source code for bbLean